Doug Furnas: World Championship Wrestling (1990)

-Furnas briefly worked for World Championship Wrestling in 1990 as a member of a Sting-led group of fan favorites known as the "Dudes With Attitudes" as they feuded with the perennially dominant Four Horsemen stable, led by NWA World Heavyweight Champion Ric Flair.
-Furnas' involvement in the stable saw him wrestle a short series of matches against Flair.
+Continental Championship Wrestling (1989–1996)

 In All Japan Pro Wrestling (AJPW), Furnas teamed with Dan Kroffat beginning in 1989.
 Together they formed The Can-Am Express.
 Furnas and Kroffat held the All Asia Tag Team Championship five times between June 1989 and September 1993 when they vacated the title so they could focus on the World Tag Team Championship.
 Their title match on May 25, 1992, against Kenta Kobashi and Tsuyoshi Kikuchi received five stars from the Wrestling Observer Newsletter and was also named "Match of the Year".

 Also in 1992, the duo wrestled for Mexico's Universal Wrestling Association (UWA) as The Can-Am Connection.
 In Mexico, they held the UWA World Tag Team Championship twice, trading it with Los Villanos (Villano IV and Villano V).

+Extreme Championship Wrestling (1996)

-The duo joined Extreme Championship Wrestling (ECW) in mid 1996 where they had a series of matches against Sabu and Rob Van Dam.
+The duo joined Extreme Championship Wrestling (ECW) in mid 1996; Furnas made his in-ring debut in a losing effort against Rob Van Dam on August 24, 1996 after being revealed as a mystery opponent for the latter.
+On September 13 he was joined by LaFon and the duo defeated Mikey Whipwreck and Louie Spicolli.
+On October 26 the duo was defeated by Sabu and Rob Van Dam in Philadelphia, PA.

+World Wrestling Federation (1996–1997)

 A few months later, both men made their World Wrestling Federation debuts on November 17, 1996, at the Survivor Series pay-per-view.
 They feuded with Owen Hart and the British Bulldog and defeated them by disqualification at In Your House 13: Final Four but never captured the WWF World Tag Team titles.
 In the summer of 1997, Furnas and LaFon were in a car accident which kept them out of action for several months.
 They returned to WWF that fall where they appeared at Survivor Series (1997) teaming with Jim Neidhart and British Bulldog as Team Canada against Team USA: Vader, Goldust, Marc Mero and Steve Blackman.
 Furnas was able to eliminate Mero before he was eliminated by Vader.
 Bulldog would be the sole survivor.
 After Survivor Series, Furnas and LaFon would make a few more appearances mostly on Shotgun Saturday Night with one match being against the then-unknown Hardy Boyz before returning to ECW.

+Extreme Championship Wrestling (1997–1998)

 After failing to get over in WWF, they returned to ECW in late 1997, where they formed a stable of "invaders" from the WWF with Lance Wright, Brakkus and Droz.
 They won the ECW World Tag Team Title on December 5 from the F.B.I.
 Their reign would not last long, however, as they lost the belts to Chris Candido and Lance Storm the next day at Better Than Ever.
 Furnas went on wrestle Masato Tanaka in singles competition at Living Dangerously on March 1, 1998.
 Furnas came up on the losing end on this particular occasion.
 He also became one of Rob Van Dam's many unsuccessful challengers during Van Dam's record breaking ECW Television Championship run.